afiefsky/portfolio/README.md

 #### 1. AWS SQS + Lambda with FIFO
 Implementing **AWS SQS** with **Lambda** using the **FIFO (First-In-First-Out)** concept ensures queue numbers are assigned sequentially.
 This approach eliminates risks of duplication or redundancy and provides a consistent, reliable order process.

+For example:
+- **Person A** places an order and pays for it, receiving order number 1001.
+- **Person B** places an order but delays their payment.
+They do not receive an order number until payment is confirmed.
+- **Person C** places an order and pays immediately, receiving order number 1002 because their payment timestamp is earlier than Person B's.
+- When **Person B** completes their payment, they are assigned order number 1003.
+This sequence ensures fairness and proper processing order.

 #### 2. Cron-Based Scheduler (Alternative)
 A **cron-based scheduler** can also achieve FIFO assignment, but it requires significant effort to manipulate the scheduler to: